Legality of euthanasia: Australia

+The situation in the territories is different.
+Euthanasia was briefly legal in the Northern Territory under the Rights of the Terminally Ill Act 1995.
+In 1997, the Australian Federal Government overrode the Northern Territory legislation through the introduction of the Euthanasia Laws Act 1997; however, this was repealed in December 2022 with the passing of Restoring Territory Rights Act.
+During the brief period in which euthanasia was legal in the Northern Territory, Dr Philip Nitschke helped three people end their lives through assisted suicide.

 India

 Passive euthanasia is legal in India.
 On 7 March 2018 the Supreme Court of India legalised passive euthanasia by means of the withdrawal of life support to patients in a permanent vegetative state.
 Forms of active euthanasia, including the administration of lethal compounds, are illegal.

-Ireland

-In Ireland, it is illegal for a doctor (or anyone) to actively contribute to someone's death.
-It is not, however, illegal to remove life support and other treatment (the "right to die") should a person (or their next of kin) request it.
-A September 2010 Irish Times poll showed that a majority, 57% of adults, believed that doctor-assisted suicide should be legal for terminally ill patients who request it.
-Doctors can stop giving a patient life sustaining treatments such as ventilators, feeding tube etc. after being sedated, allowing the patient to die peacefully in their sleep.
-This only occurs in certain circumstances.

-On 7 October 2020 the Dying with Dignity Bill passed its second reading and a delaying amendment was defeated, moving Ireland closer towards the legalisation of assisted dying.

 Israel

-The Israeli Penal Law forbids causing the death of another and specifically forbids shortening the life of another.
-Active euthanasia has been accepted in some cases under Israeli law.
+The Israeli Penal Law forbids causing the death of another person, and specifically forbids shortening the life of another.
+Passive euthanasia has been accepted in some cases under Israeli law.
 In 2005, proposals were put forward to allow passive euthanasia to be administered using a switch mechanism similar to Sabbath clocks.
 In 2006, the Steinberg Commission was set up to look into whether life and death issues could be rethought in the context of Jewish law, which suggested that hospitals could set up committees to determine whether patients would be given passive euthanasia.